Skip to Content

 • Reconsideration (appeal) process

-Please visit https://www.ontario.ca/page/apply-disaster-recovery-assistance for more information.
+Please visit Ontario's Apply for disaster recovery assistance page for more information.

 I believe that the flooding that affected my home/small business was due to creek flooding, but my property is not included in a DRAO activation area.
 Can I submit a DRAO application for consideration anyway?